O. Provision and contingent liabilities

 B. Rendering of services

-Revenue from rendering of services is recognised over time by measuring the
+Revenue from rendering of services is recognised over time by measuring the progress towards complete satisfaction of performance obligations at the reporting period.

 Revenue is measured at the amount of consideration which the company expects to be entitled to in exchange for transferring distinct goods or services to a customer as specified in the contract, excluding amounts collected on behalf of third parties (for example taxes and duties collected on behalf of the government).
-Consideration is generally due upon satisfaction of performance obligations and a receivable is recognised when it becomes unconditional.
+Consideration is generally due upon satisfaction of performance obligations and a receivable is recognized when it becomes unconditional.

 In case of discounts, rebates, credits, price incentives or similar terms, consideration are determined based on its most likely amount, which is assessed at each reporting period.